Skip to main content

 The subject consists of the following activities:

-1. Clinical practice stay in an occupational therapy center/service (210 hours)
+1. Clinical practice stay in an occupational therapy center/service (200 hours)

 2. Participation in follow-up tutoring at the practice center

-4. Clinical case:clinical history, models and frames of reference used, occupational profile, assessments, strengths and difficulties, objectives, intervention, evolution and personal reflection.
+4. Clinical case: clinical history, models and frames of reference used, occupational profile, assessments, strengths and difficulties, objectives, intervention, evolution and personal reflection.

 Evaluation

-According to the academic regulations for UVic-UCC degrees, there will only be one official call that will cover two different evaluation periods:
+According to the Academic Regulations for undergraduate studies at UVic-UCC, there is only one official call for applications that provides for two different evaluation periods:

-ordinary period
+Ordinary period

-To pass the subject, it is essential to have obtained a grade equal to or higher than 5 both in the evaluation of the internship tutor and in the evaluation of the UVic tutor.
+To pass the subject, it is essential to have obtained a grade equal to or higher than 5, both in the evaluation of the internship tutor and in the evaluation of the UVic tutor.

 Complementary evaluation period

-To facilitate the appropriate citation of texts and materials, it is necessary to consult the academic citation guidelines and guidelines available on the website of the UVic Library.
+To cite texts and materials appropriately, you must consult the academic citation guidelines and guidelines available on the UVic Library website.

 Methodology